sdiehl/mdbook-include-rs/README.md

 This will include the entire contents of the file, with `use` statements automatically filtered out for cleaner output.

-### Include Just a Function Body
+### Include a Function Body

-To include just the body of a specific function (without the function declaration):
+To focus on the body of a specific function while keeping the code runnable:

 ````markdown
 ```rust